slingamn/namespaced-openvpn/README.md

 ## Security and usability problems with OpenVPN's default configuration

-OpenVPN's [manual page](https://community.openvpn.net/openvpn/wiki/Openvpn23ManPage), in its documentation of the `--redirect-gateway` option, describes the basic mechanism by which OpenVPN attempts to provide network-layer privacy.
+OpenVPN's `--redirect-gateway` option (described in detail in its [manual page](https://community.openvpn.net/openvpn/wiki/Openvpn23ManPage)) is the basic mechanism by which it attempts to provide network-layer privacy.
 In the following examples, a physical interface `eth0` is connected to a LAN on `192.168.1.0/24`, with `192.168.1.1` as its default gateway; `1.2.3.4` is the publicly routable address of the remote VPN server, and `10.10.10.10` is the default gateway of the tunnel interface `tun0`.
-After establishing the tunnel, the `openvpn` process performs these three steps:
+If the `--redirect-gateway` option is set by the client or pushed from the server side, after establishing the tunnel, the `openvpn` process performs these three steps:

 1. First, create a static route for `1.2.3.4` going over `eth0` via `192.168.1.1`
 2. Delete the default route over `eth0` via `192.168.1.1`